lokapal-xyz/education/content/security.md

 ## Acknowledgments

-We encourage contributions that improve the educational value of this repository.
+We encourage contributions that improve the educational value of this website.
 However, security-related discussions should be framed as educational improvements rather than vulnerability reports.